kovendhan5/jenkins/README.md

 - Configure jobs for building, testing, and deploying applications.
 - Secure and optimize Jenkins.

+### About the Author
+Hi, I'm Kovendhan!
+I am currently learning about Jenkins and exploring its real-time applications.
+As part of my journey, I created this repository to document my learning process and share practical examples and setups with others.
+I hope this helps anyone looking to get started with Jenkins.

 ## Features
 - **Setup Instructions**: Detailed steps to install and configure Jenkins.
 - **Pipeline Examples**: Ready-to-use Jenkins pipeline scripts (Declarative and Scripted).